 The rest of the file should contain the implementation of an interface to the newly-defined pixel type (see Section 3 for what interfaces are exactly).
-By using this interface, we can manipulate pixels as four integers for red, green, blue, and alpha values instead of worrying exactly how they are packed into an integer.
+By using this interface, we can manipulate pixels as four integers for red, green, blue, and alpha values instead of worrying exactly how they are packed into an integer - or even represented in a totally different way.

-Task 1 (3 points) Complete the C0 file pixel.c0.
+Task 1 (4 points) Complete the C0 file pixel.c0.
 Translate the English descriptions into code and the English contracts into C0 contracts.